learninglab-dev/the-resources/public/mk/workbook.md

 - print things (like all the stills I edit)
 - script to get photos onto s3 and simultaneously slack and airtable (and prep for gallery display?)
 - troubleshoot 6D footage in rename script
+- need to do a deep dive on LR [metadata](https://helpx.adobe.com/lightroom-classic/help/metadata-basics-actions.html).
+What does it look like?
+What can we do with it?
+Can all of this be Airtabled?
+-
 -

 ## NOTES